 In this tutorial, we will show you how to install Apache Subversion on Ubuntu 18.04 LTS.
 For those of you who didn’t know, Subversion is an open-source version control system.
 It helps you keep track of a collection of files and folders.
 Any time you change, add or delete a file or folder that you manage with Subversion, you commit these changes to your Subversion repository, which creates a new revision in your repository reflecting these changes.
 You can always go back, look at and get the contents of previous revisions.
-SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, HTTPS.
-If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall rule set.
+SVN supports several protocols for network access: SVN, SVN+SSH, HTTP, and HTTPS.
+If you are behind a firewall, HTTP-based Subversion is advantageous since SVN traffic will go through the firewall without any additional firewall ruleset.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Subversion on an 18.04 LTS (Bionic Beaver) server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Apache Subversion on Ubuntu 18.04 LTS Bionic Beaver

 Step 1.
-First, make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Apache webserver.